Gilligan’s Island Transcript

 Missus Howell, what's the matter?
 What is it?

-Mrs. Howell points to a spider on the ground.
+Mrs. Howell points to a spider on the ground with the fan.

 MRS HOWELL